How to Buy a Used Boat

 Whether you're going to sail the open ocean, fish your favorite coves or chart a course to your dream retirement-buying a boat is the adventure of a lifetime.
 You can find many exceptional values in used boats-they can be affordable, seaworthy, well built, well maintained.
 To make sure you get years of pleasure and adventure out of your used boat, buy smart.

 This special booklet will help you.
 It's a service of the California Division of Boating and Waterways and the California Yacht Brokers Association (CYBA).
 Read it before you buy, then refer to it for help as you go through the buying process.
-You can also use the Department's toll-free number and Web site for more help.
-They're listed at the bottom of each of the following pages.
+You can also use the Department's toll-free number and Website for more help.
+They're listed at the bottom of this page.

 Follow these steps and recommendations, make the right choices-and they'll make the sailing smoother during your boat buying experience.